dymio/mayak/UPDATE.md

 * Run `bin/rake db:drop db:create db:migrate db:seed`

-* Check all changes using `git diff` : we need to be sure that we didn't lost anything
+* Check all changes using `git diff` : we need to be sure that we didn't lost anything important

 * Run `bin/rails server` and check result manually

-* `git add . && git commit -m "Update to Ruby 2.1.5 and Rails 4.1.8" && git push` - Le Roi est mort, vive le Roi!
+* `git add . && git commit -m "Update to Ruby new.version and Rails new.version" && git push` - Le Roi est mort, vive le Roi!